 How to access e-resources

-Experiencing difficulties, or would like some help accessing e-resources?
+Experiencing difficulties, or would like some help?
 Contact the Library

 AusDI (Australian Drug Information) contains over 80,000 pages of Australian medicines information, a product identifier tool, and interactions and safety modules.